ACTCollaboration/DR4_DR5_Notebooks/ReadMe.md

     Here "Path_to_local_data" Must be replaced with the path to the data folder on your machine that contains the relevant maps
     At this point the docker container is running and you can launch Jupiter notebook in order to run the tutorial.

-    If you don't want to connect the container to your loacl machine you can run theo following command instead.
+    If you don't want to connect the container to your local machine you can run the following command instead.
     - docker run -it -p 8888:8888  --rm advact/tutorials:1.0

-4) Launch Jupiter notebook
+4) Launch Jupyter notebook
    - jupyter notebook --ip 0.0.0.0 --no-browser

    - In the terminal you should now see a link that you can copy and paste into a browser.
 The link will open up jupyter notebook and you'll be able to navigate to the notebooks and run them in the container.